-Governor Sandoval, Madam Speaker, Majority Leader Denis, members of the court.
+It is a pleasure to return to Carson City and an honor to speak with you.
+Governor Sandoval, Speaker Kirkpatrick, Majority Leader Denis, members of the Court.

-It is really a pleasure to be back in Carson City and an honor to speak with you.
-It has been my good fortune to address the Nevada Legislature during 15 joint sessions.
-Each occasion has been an opportunity to reflect on the unique nature and responsibilities of our state and our State Legislature.
+It has been my good fortune to address the Nevada Legislature during 15 Joint Sessions.
+Each occasion has been an opportunity to reflect on the unique nature and responsibilities of our State and our State Legislature.

-Serving in the Legislature is a blessing, but it can also be a burden.
+Serving in the legislature is a blessing, but it can also be a burden.
 Let me tell you why.
-The laws of the land are written by the men and women in this Chamber-not by the Governor or judges, who only interpret the laws that you write.
-The word legislator literally means "bringer of laws."
+The laws of the land are written by the men and women in this Chamber, not by the Governor or judges, who only interpret the laws you write.
+The word Legislator literally means "bringer of laws."
 As you craft those laws-whether you're from Gerlach or Las Vegas, Searchlight or Reno, whether you're a Republican or a Democrat-the people of Nevada depend on you.

-As President Lyndon Johnson said, and I quote, "Many men can make many proposals.
+As President Lyndon Johnson said: "Many men can make many proposals.
 Many men can draft many laws.
 But few have the piercing and humane eye which can see beyond the words to the people that they touch."
-I pledge to do all I can to support you as you seek to see beyond the words, beyond the proposals, and even beyond the laws you write to see the people that we represent.
+I pledge to do all I can to support you as you seek to see beyond the words, beyond the proposals and even beyond the laws you write to see the people we represent.

-The last time I spoke before this body, the state was in the midst of a Great Recession-a recession that hit every state hard but our state the hardest.
-Thousands of Nevadans had lost their jobs, lost their homes, and many had lost their hope.
-As the national economy suffered, Nevada tourism bottomed out, and gaming revenue declined across the whole state.
+The last time I spoke before this Body, the State was in the midst of a Great Recession; a recession that hit every state hard, but hit our State the hardest.
+Thousands of Nevadans had lost their jobs, lost their homes and many had lost their hope.
+As the national economy suffered Nevada tourism bottomed out and gaming revenue declined across the State.
 The advent of Indian gaming in California affected Reno and the rest of Nevada adversely.
-And while the Sierra Nevada Corporation, Amazon, and an Apple tech center have brought jobs to the region, northern Nevada families and businesses are still struggling.
+And while Sierra Nevada Corporation, Amazon and an Apple tech center have brought jobs to the region, Northern Nevada families and businesses are still struggling.
 In Washoe and Clark Counties, homebuilding dropped and foreclosures spiked.
 And while home buying has increased, foreclosures are still far too high.
 Although Nevada's economy is not back to full strength, progress has been made over the last two years.

-Now as we emerge from those difficult times, it is crucial that we renew our investments in the future-in education, public safety, and clean energy.
-These investments will help us prosper in the short term and protect us against another downturn in the long term.
+Now, as we emerge from those difficult times, it is crucial that we renew our investments in the future, in education, public safety and clean energy.
+These investments will help us prosper in the short term, and protect us against another downturn in the long term.
 Such investments are easy to postpone when times are hard.

 Let me share this one example.
 In 2004, the residents of Clark County decided they needed more police officers on the streets and voted for a small sales tax increase to pay for them.
-This Legislature provided half the increase in 2005 but told law enforcement to return to ask for the other half.
+This Legislature provided half the increase in 2005, but told law enforcement to return to ask for the other half.
 Clark County law enforcement officials have waited seven years to put more cops on their beats, and the people they protect can wait no longer.
-Putting more police on the streets is vital to ensuring our neighborhoods are safe.
+Putting more police on the streets is very vital to ensuring our neighborhoods are safe.
 It's also vital to ensuring that the more than 40 million people from around the world who visit Las Vegas each year feel secure.
 As a world-class tourist destination, we have a responsibility to protect our visitors as we protect our own families.
 It's time the Legislature met its pledge to grant law enforcement the second half of what the voters already approved.
 I congratulate Governor Sandoval for respecting the wishes of Clark County voters and supporting this tax increase.